Back to Knowledge Hub

 Negotiating Rent Increases

 If a tenant approaches you with concerns about the rent increase, be open to negotiation.
 While you're not obligated to accommodate their requests, it's important to consider the value of a long-term, reliable tenant.
 If lowering the rent increase slightly helps retain a good tenant, it may be worth the compromise.
-This can also eliminate any vacancies and you avoid turnover costs.
+This can also eliminate vacancies and reduce turnover costs.

 Seek Professional Assistance